PacktPublishing/CompTIA-Network-N10-009-Certification-Guide/Images/Chapter 21/readme.md

-Chapter 21 images, in color where applicable.
+Chapter 21 contains no images